venkatsasank/Gem5-Simulations/README.md

 # Gem5-Simulations

 Team members Contributions
-Indrakiran Reddy Inapagundla
+Indrakiran Reddy Inapagundla:
 Simulation and evaluation of ARM architecture with In-order CPU model.
 Collecting statistics for the same.

-Sindhu Bhavana Mandala
+Sindhu Bhavana Mandala:
 Simulation and evaluation of X86 architecture with In-order CPU model.
 Collecting statistics for the same.

-Venkata Sasank Pamulapati
+Venkata Sasank Pamulapati:
 Simulation and evaluation of ARM architecture with Out-of-order CPU model.
 Collecting statistics for the same.

-Anurag Kalagatoori
+Anurag Kalagatoori:
 Simulation and evaluation of X86 architecture with Out-of-order CPU model.
 Collecting statistics for the same.